Degrees and Certifications:

 Meet Mr. Monaghan

-I am looking forward to beginning my fourth year at Seaman High School and 28th year in education.
+I am looking forward to beginning my fifth year at Seaman High School and 29th year in education.
 I look forward to working with our dedicated and talented faculty, staff, sponsors, and coaches to help, support, and guide our students so that they can achieve their goals and dreams.
 In a similar fashion, I look forward to meeting and working with parents, alumni, and members of the Seaman community to help support and guide our students.
 I strongly believe that students who are involved in school and community activities feel connected, generally experience greater success in the classroom, and have more fun too.

 My educational background includes earning a Bachelor's Degree from Washburn University in Business Education and a Master's Degree from Emporia State University in School Leadership.
 I began my career student teaching here at Seaman High School and then worked for seventeen years as a Business Education Instructor and Associate Principal at Lawrence Gardner High School, a former Seaman school located on the grounds of the Kansas Juvenile Corrections Complex.
 I served as the Assistant Principal/Dean of Students at Hayden High School for seven years prior to returning to Seaman.